-- a) All service certificates that are valid and have been granted are closed on one or several revocation lists whose validity period does not expire until the validity of the last revoked certificate has expired. - b) The certification authority revokes all authorisations of its contracting partners to carry out tasks pertaining to certificate issuing process on behalf of the certification authority. - c) The certification authority ensures that access to the certification authority's archives will be maintained also after the termination of the certification authority.
+- All valid service certificates that have been issued are closed on one or several revocation lists whose validity period does not expire until the validity of the last revoked certificate has expired. - b) The certification authority revokes all authorisations of its contracting partners to carry out tasks pertaining to the granting process of certificates on behalf of the certification authority. - c) The certification authority ensures that access to the certification authority's archives will be maintained also after the termination of the certification authority.